-Training — You will receive training specific to your assigned job either before or on the morning of the event.
+Training — You will receive training specific to your assigned job either before or on the morning of the event, depending on the role.
 FIRST provides appropriate training according to each Volunteer position.
 Some Volunteer positions require focused trainings that may last a day or two, while other positions can be learned at the event itself.

 Event T-Shirt and Name Tag — Depending on program and event, you may be given a t-shirt and name tag.
 These designate you as a FIRST Volunteer for the day.
 They allow you access to the area of your Volunteer job and are your ticket to the Volunteer lounge for food and refreshments throughout the day.

-FIRST Year of Service — All FIRST volunteers receive a FIRST Year of Service pin based on how many years they have volunteered at the 1,3,5,10,15, and 20 year intervals.
-And yes, FIRST has an extraordinarily high volunteer retention rate and we do have twenty year volunteers still with us today.
+FIRST Year of Service — All FIRST volunteers receive a FIRST Year of Service pin based on how many years they have volunteered at the 1, 3, 5, 10, 15, and 20 year intervals.
+FIRST has an extraordinarily high volunteer retention rate, and we do have many 20+ year volunteers still with us today.

 Spirit — The classic “We’ve got spirit, how about you?” chant pales in comparison to what you’ll experience at a FIRST event.
 Part sporting event, part rock party, you may just see moms with mohawks, six-year olds dressed as LEGO elements, and dancing flash mobs.
 The spirit is contagious, so if you are a new volunteer, you may want to remember your dancing shoes, your Halloween costume, wear every FIRST pin you’ve ever received, break out the face paint, trick out your top hat, dust off your FIRST logo earrings, and get ready for some fun.